Cardiff Devils: 2020–2023

-2022/2023 season

 After an off-season with signings that brought back the past players of Joey Martin, Ben Bowns and Samuel Jardine and promising players such as four time ECHL MVP Marcus Crawford, the Devils were expecting a strong year.
 The first half of the season was underwhelming, and included a notable defeat on 6 November with a crushing 9-3 loss to the Belfast Giants.

 Despite the Devils losing their first four games in the Challenge Cup, the Devils managed to win the final four Challenge Cup group games which saw them qualify for the quarter-finals against their long time rival the Sheffield Steelers.

-As the Devils won the 2022 play-off title, they qualified for the 2022/2023 IIHF Continental Cup.
+As the Devils won the 2022 play-off title, they qualified for the 2022–23 IIHF Continental Cup.
 The Devils were placed in Group E which is one of two third round stages and hosted the group against Ducs d'Angers, HDD Jesenice and HK Zemgale.
 The Devils won all three games in that group qualifying them for the final round of the Continental Cup in January against HK Nitra, Ducs d'Angers and Asiago Hockey.
 The Devils finished 3rd in the Continental Cup final after losing to the champions HK Nitra 3-2 on the final day of the competition.

+The Devils finished the league season in 4th place on 75 points with a 35-14-5 record, nine points behind eventual champions Belfast Giants.
+They would then lose the play-off final to Belfast, who completed the treble with a 4-1 victory in Nottingham.

+On 19 April 2023, Cardiff announced that head coach Brodie Dupont and assistant coach Christian Horn would leave the club after one season, following a mutual parting of ways.

+2023–2025, the Russell era

+On 12 May 2023, The Devils announced the appointment of Team GB and Ravensburg Towerstars head coach, Pete Russell as the new head coach of the Cardiff Devils.
+Along with the announcement of Russell, it was also announced that Team GB goaltending coach Euan King would be officially appointed as the goaltending/video-coach for the Devils.

+On 16 May 2023, The Guildford Flames issued a press release stating that they would not be competing in the 2023–24 IIHF Continental Cup competition.
+This would mean under the EIHL rulebook on European qualification that the spot would go to the Sheffield Steelers as they finished 3rd in the Elite League season.
+However a day later on the 17th May, the Steelers declined their Continental Cup spot.
+This meant the spot would go to the Devils.

+On 3 August 2023, the Cardiff Devils rebranded their primary logo and also introduced a secondary wordmark, and tertiary logo featuring a Devil's pitchfork.